-Although you may not realize it, sending texts from your computer is extremely useful in dozens of different situations.
-Perhaps you lost your phone and need to send a message to someone; maybe you’re over your monthly text limit and still need to get in touch with your friends; or what if you just hate typing on a tiny keyboard or lack cellular service?
-I know my living room might as well be a black hole when it comes to coverage.
-Whatever the case may be, we’ve put together this super simple guide on how to send free text messages online.
+Although you may not realize it, sending texts from your computer is extremely useful in dozens of situations.
+Perhaps you lost your phone and need to send a message to someone, maybe you’re over your monthly text limit and still need to get in touch with your friends, or you may just hate typing on a tiny keyboard and lack cell coverage.
+Whatever the case may be, we’ve put together this simple guide on how to send a text message from a computer.

 How to send texts via your email client

 For quick reference, we’ve put together a list of some of the most common U.S. service providers and their corresponding gateway addresses below.
-Annoyingly, there are different addresses for regular messages (SMS) and those that include photos and other media (MMS).
+However, keep in mind there are different addresses for regular messages (SMS) and those that include photos and other media (MMS).

 In either case, sending a message is easy.
-Just compose an email like you normally would, but rather than entering the person’s email address in the recipient box, simply insert their 10-digit phone number with the appropriate @gateway address behind it.
-Then, hit send.
+Just compose an email like you would normally, but rather than entering the person’s email address in the recipient box, simply insert their 10-digit phone number with the appropriate @gateway address behind it.
+Afterward, hit send.

 |U.S. Carrier||SMS Gateway||MMS Gateway|